 Case 3: Injury Caused During Treatment

-Our medical negligence solicitors were instructed to pursue a claim against Chelsea & Westminster Hospital NHS Trust for injury caused during treatment received whilst our client was under their care in 2014.
+In this doctor negligence case, our medical negligence solicitors were instructed to pursue a claim against Chelsea & Westminster Hospital NHS Trust for injury caused during treatment received whilst our client was under their care.

-Our client (DB) was diagnosed with a full rectal prolapse that required surgery in January 2015.
-The operation was performed in March and was successful in terms of the prolapse.
+Our client (DB) was diagnosed with a full rectal prolapse that required surgery.
+The operation was performed and was successful in terms of the prolapse.
 However, DB’s left ureter was accidentally cut during this operation and this went unnoticed.
 No note of this was made in the operation notes and no mention of it was made post-operatively.

 Two days after the operation DB had a high temperature and following investigations it was discovered that DB had a chest infection.
 In fact, DB was suffering from a urinary tract infection but fortunately, the antibiotics she was given were also effective against this.
 DB began to complain of abdominal pain four days after the surgery but doctors attributed this to her wounds and DB was discharged home when the infection seemed to subside.